jackeen/udacity-algorithms-project-2/explanation_5.md

 Therefore, the total cost is O(n * m).

 algorithms:
- - iterate to the target node, O(n)
+ - iterate the input characters one by one, O(n)
- - find out every children of current node and collect all words, O(n * m)
+ - find out every child of ending point in previous step, O(1)
+ - iterate these children, O(m)
+ - iterate every node until reach the word sign in each iteration of previous step, O(n)

 ## Space complexity